 In a large pot combine vinegar, sugar, mustard seed, celery seed and turmeric.

-ring mixture to a boil and let boil for 5 minutes.
+Bring mixture to a boil and let boil for 5 minutes.

 Add cucumber & onions and bring to boil again.